stephen-rouxel/gradle-baseline/README.md

 - [License Report](https://plugins.gradle.org/plugin/com.github.jk1.dependency-license-report) for
   generating reports about the licenses of dependencies
     - `generateLicenseReport` to generate a license report.
+    - `checkLicense` to verify the licenses of the dependencies are allowed.

 ## Licenses